city72/city-72/README.md

 If you would prefer to test the site for free use the add-on instructions in the next section.
 NOTE: If you know you will launch this site to the public use these paid add-ons.

-**postgresql, two options:**
+**postgresql, 2 options:**

-* **postgresql (more robust option):** This add-on has cost of $50 per month.
+a. **postgresql (more robust option)** This add-on has cost of $50 per month.
 It's is the database in your application.

    ```sh
      $ heroku addons:add heroku-postgresql:standard-yanari -a YOURAPPNAME
    ```

-* **postgresql (free/hobby option):** if you would like to test the app for free you can install the "hobby" version of postgres instead.
+* **postgresql (free/hobby option)** if you would like to test the app for free you can install the "hobby" version.
 Not recommended for production loads.

    ```sh
      $ heroku addons:add heroku-postgresql -a YOURAPPNAME